neopema/momo/README.md

 ```bash
 momo
 ```
-First time will ask you some things, all locally storaged on the created /data folder.
+First time will ask you some things, all locally storaged at the created /user_profile folder.
 After that, this command will get you to the main interface (Work in progress)

 ## Usage